andrewyuau/IIB-MQ/README.md

 # What the image contains

-The built image contains a full installation of [IBM Integration Bus for Developers Edition V10.0](https://ibm.biz/iibdevedn).
+The built image contains a full installation of [IBM Integration Bus for Developers Edition V10.0](https://ibm.biz/iibdevedn) and [IBM MQ Advanced for Developers V9.0](https://www.ibm.com/au-en/marketplace/secure-messaging).

 # Running a container